Extramedullary hematopoiesis: Microenvironment of EMH

 Of the various organs associated with EMH, the spleen offers a unique site for evaluating HSC/niche interactions as it is one of the most common sites of EMH, however it does not play a major role in embryonic/developmental hematopoiesis.
 High expression levels of CXCL12 were found in the human spleens of EMH-positive patients compared to those who were EMH-negative.
 The high expression of CXCL12, a candidate marker of bone marrow niche-constituting in cells, indicates HSC/niche interactions in the spleen.
-Studies have show that CXCL12 localizes in the sinus endothelial cells of the red pulp in EMH-positive spleens; whereas, CXCL12 was expressed throughout the vascular endothelial cells of the white pulp in spleens of EMH-negative and -positive cases.
+Studies have shown that CXCL12 localizes in the sinus endothelial cells of the red pulp in EMH-positive spleens; whereas, CXCL12 was expressed throughout the vascular endothelial cells of the white pulp in spleens of EMH-negative and -positive cases.
 The fact that EMH frequently occurs in the red pulp, is supported by current data that suggests that splenic sinus endothelial cells expressing CXCL12 may contribute to the attachment and recruitment of circulating hematopoietic precursor cells, forming bone marrow niche-like regions of EMH in the human spleen.